cgxeiji/CGx-Gcode-RobotArm/README.md

 1. Select the file and click `Open`
 1. Ready!

 **You can check the example sketch at:**
 `File->Examples->CGx Gcode->CGx_Gcode_Example`

+comment out the first line of the example if you want to test without the hardware!

 # Gcode Table